 Our ability to imagine allows us to consider and plan for the future.
 As children with less inhibited imaginations, we easily played out stories, characters, escapades and adventures in our truest hero or heroine state.

-I remember sitting in the cab of the combine parked in the big white Morton building and with levers and buttons abounding.
-My younger sister faithfully by my side in the shotgun seat directing our perfectly envisioned animal rescues and space travel wielding the imagined power of this John Deere at our youthful no-holds-barred whim and fancy.
+I remember sitting as a little girl in the cab of the parked combine in the big white barn at our family farm.
+My younger sister faithfully by my side in the shotgun seat directing our perfectly imagined animal rescues and space travel and bank robberies wielding the imagined power of this John Deere tank at our youthful no-holds-barred whim and fancy.

 For some reason imagination is not as readily associated with adulting – when in fact, our imaginations are just as powerful and provide impetus for creativity and innovation in our everyday grown-up lives and responsibilities.

 - adaptation to social norms and accepted ways of thinking;